cvraut/UKB_500K_exome_QC/notes/README.md

     sys     13882m35.419s
     ```
   - final cost: `£314.7173`
+  - note how each freeze avg file process time went down 🤔
+    - don't know why but it's weird ...
+- finally ran all QC filters on UKBB 500K exome
+  - started with 26,388,327 variants
+  - ended with 22,946,846 variants (86.9% retention)

 ## 2023 01 16
 - So Freeze 4 is at 89 hours of running